NebulaTris/SynthIQ/README.md

 ## Contributing

 We welcome contributions from the community to make synthiq even more powerful and user-friendly.
 Feel free to open issues, submit pull requests, and participate in discussions.
+To know more checkout [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License